ClaraRus/Joint-Modeling-Job-Matching/README.md

 ### Example - Use Case

-Below you can see an example of how the JOB recommendation list chnages due TSF - SUM (alpha = 0.7) for U_ID = 715804 in top-10, which preference towards NON-DE jobs is 0.5:
+Below you can see an example of how the job recommendation list changes due TSF - SUM (alpha = 0.7) for U_ID = 715804 in top-10, which preference towards NON-DE jobs is 0.5:
 ##### BPR
 ```
 2225861 -- NON-DE